Homemade cream cheese green pepper jelly jam is a great appetizer to serve. A little spicy and sweet served with crackers or chips is so yummy.

 It depends on how you store it.
 If yours is homemade like this and you store it in a sanitized glass jar sealed tightly it will last about 2 – 3 months.
 If you know how to can jam the shelf life will extend to years, but once opened it goes back to a few months in the fridge.

-As for the ingredients you can adjust as you wish.
+As for the ingredients you can use different types of green peppers as you wish.
 If you only want a little heat only use one jalapeno and increase the amount of poblanos and/or bell peppers.
 Or visa versa for a spicy jelly.
 Adjust the amount of sugar to your liking too, that is why homemade is so great.
 You can make your tastebuds perfectly happy.

 What is pepper jelly made of?